leograba/spincome/README.md

 - Standardize error handling - throw, console.error(), console.trace(), etc
 - Check Javascript code-behind vs shared library --> this works well
-- Create a dashboard with the following information: for the statistics tab, not the dashboard.
+- Create a dashboard with the following information:
-* Update dashboard on swipe index change.
-* Total incomes, expenses, loans and investments
 * How much do I have until the selected date
 * How much do I have invested
-* Yield rate for the current month
+* Yield rate for the previous month
 * Budget vs expense
-- Add a refresh button to the dashboard page.